MilkwoodSF/betting-against-beta/README.md

 # Betting Against Beta

-This codebase is based upon the paper: Frazzini, A. \& Pedersen, L. (2014).
+This codebase is based on the paper: Frazzini, A. \& Pedersen, L. (2014).
-*Betting against beta*, available online [here](https://pages.stern.nyu.edu/~lpederse/papers/BettingAgainstBeta.pdf).
+*Betting Against Beta*, available online [here](https://pages.stern.nyu.edu/~lpederse/papers/BettingAgainstBeta.pdf).
 It seeks to implement the work discussed in the paper.

 ## Data